 Most beautiful hiking trails in northern Germany and the center

 Hiking is trendy.
 The more remote, the better.
 Take a break.
 Enjoy the view.
 Breathe fresh air.
 Experience silence.
 Forest bathing.
 Discover loneliness.
-A picknick do.
-There are many Places in Germanythat are suitable for this.
+Make a picknick.
+There are many places in Germany, that are suitable for this.
 We are looking for the most beautiful hiking trails in Germany.
 So we asked travel bloggers which trail they liked best.
 The result is a collection of hikes in Germany that is worth discovering.
 Let yourself be carried away to hiking regions that show how varied nature is in Germany.
 Just put on hiking shoes, lace up your hiking backpack and pack everything you need for a day of hiking.
 Here we go!
 Here you will find the most beautiful hiking trails in Northern Germany suggested by travel bloggers.

 What you need for a hike